-Actions planned to address obstacles to meeting underserved needs
+Actions planned to address obstacles to meeting underserved needs and foster and maintain affordable housing.

-The City's Critical Repair Program, Homeowner Rehab Program, Lead Hazard Control Program and Healthy Homes Program all focus on maintaining owner occupied housing for households under 80% AMI.
-The City's Code Enforcement Program and Vacant Property Programs also assist ensuring the maintenance of housing throughout the City.
-The City has also worked with local agencies to obtain State grant funds to administer façade repair programs.
-The also works with SACA Development Corp. (a qualified CHDO) in their development of affordable housing, particularly in the South East area of Lancaster City, which has a concentration of minority and low-income households.
+The City's Critical Repair Program and Lead Hazard Control Program both focus on maintaining stable, affordable and quality housing for households under 80% AMI.
+The City's Code Enforcement Program and Vacant Propert y Programs ensure the maintenance of housing throughout the City.
+The City has also worked with local agencies to obtain State grant funds to administer façade repair programs and works with SACA Development Corp. (a qualified CHDO) in their development of affordable housing, particularly in the South East area of Lancaster City, which has a concentration of minority and low-income households.

-Other actions that will continue during the 2019 during program year to address the obstacles to meeting the underserved needs include:
+Other actions that will continue during the 2020 program year to address the obstacles to meeting the underserved needs include:

-- Housing Rehabilitation of owner-occupied units, lead-paint testing and remediation and historic preservation - First-time homebuyer programs are administered to help make housing affordable, - Fair Housing program provided education and mediated issues between landlords and tenants - Conditions of slums and blight have been eliminated and substandard living conditions have been removed to provide suitable living environments, and - Public service activities have been undertaken, including crime prevention measures to enhance and Lancaster's neighborhoods and increase access to services.
+- Lead Paint Hazard Reduction for units in the highest need census tracts in the City, - First-time homebuyer programs are administered to help make housing affordable, - Fair Housing program provided education and mediated issues between landlords and tenants, - Conditions of slums and blight have been eliminated and substandard living conditions have been removed to provide suitable living environments, and - Public service activities have been undertaken, including crime prevention measures to enhance and Lancaster's neighborhoods and increase access to services.